 In some industries, it is typical to have severance packages that include “non-compete” clauses, which stipulate that a departing employee cannot take a similar job in the same geographic area with a competitor for a set amount of time (for example, one year).

 This is a very important element of a severance package which states that a departing employee cannot recruit current company employees or lure away current customers after the employee leaves.
+It is similar in spirit to the non-compete clause and offers businesses a layer of protection from potential customer and client poaching.

 Sometimes employers will offer “outplacement assistance” to departing employees, which includes career coaching and resume writing.
 This is particularly common as part of a corporate downsizing or merger.